open-austin/indigent-defense-stats/README.md

 ## Hays County Criminal Records Scraper

-This is a simple scraper that uses `requests` and `beautifulsoup` to collect and process case records from the [Hayes County Criminal Records](http://public.co.hays.tx.us/) public database.
+This is a scraper to collect and process public case records from the [Hayes County Criminal Records](http://public.co.hays.tx.us/) database.
+The intention is to gain insight into this opaque system and advocate for defendant's rights.

 ### Installation and Usage